BartOtten/routex/TUTORIAL_LOCALIZED_ROUTES.md

 +    }
 ```

-You can confirm it works by running `mix phx.routes` which now shows a lot more
+You can confirm it works by running `mix phx.routes`.
+It now shows a lot more
-routes as alternatives are generated for each route in the `preprocess_using`
+routes as alternatives are generated for each route within the
-block in your `router.ex`.
-For example the route to `/products/:id/show/edit`
+`preprocess_using` block.
+For example the route to `/products/:id/show/edit` has
-has multiple alternatives.
+multiple alternatives.

 ```
 product_show_path           GET     /products/:id/show/edit               ExampleWeb.ProductLive.Show :edit